apache/apisix/docs/en/latest/installation-guide.md

    apisix start -c <path to config file>
    ```

 APISIX will use the configurations added in this configuration file and will fall back to the default configuration if anything is not configured.
+Generally, APISIX gets installed at `/usr/local/apisix/` directory, so your configuration file will be present at `/usr/local/apisix/conf/` path.

+In case you get the Port binding logs when trying to run the APISIX server using `apisix start` command, it is most likely that the ports are being used by certain processes running on your machine.
+Try deleting the process using the port or configure the default listening port to other available port on your local machine.

-For example, to configure the default listening port to be `8000` without changing other configurations, your configuration file could look like this:
+In order to configure the default listening port to be `8000` without changing other configurations, your configuration file could look like this:

 ```yaml title="conf/config.yaml"
 apisix: